WFIL: Settling into a new home

 Sister station WMCA (at 570) in New York City has had a similar history: both were Top 40 stations in the 1960s, both underwent a format evolution as AM radio faded as a music medium, and both have a Christian/religious format today.
 Both stations also maintained Call For Action telephone help lines, being among the first radio stations in the United States to do so.
 The telephone number of WFIL's Call For Action line was GReenwood 7-5312.
 (Under the present-day North American Numbering Plan, the primary telephone numbering plan in the United States, this number would have corresponded to (215) 477-5312.)

 In November 1987 FM stations WOGL and WIOQ both adopted oldies formats and quickly won the majority of the oldies audience.
 The Oldies Channel format continued with minimal success and listenership until 1989, when WFIL quietly began simulcasting sister station Easy 101.1 WEAZ (which had a soft adult contemporary format by then).
 Soon thereafter, the FM became WEAZ-FM so that WFIL could become WEAZ.
 In September 1991, the AM launched a mostly automated "beautiful music" format known as "Wish", a play on the old WWSH station which had a similar format in Philadelphia back in the 1970s.
 Then on May 26, 1993, WEAZ became WBEB while WEAZ-FM became WBEB-FM.

 The AM station was sold for $4 million in October 1993 to Salem Communications (which had almost bought the station three years earlier for $6.5 million but backed out of the deal at the last minute) and on November 1, 1993, the station was renamed WPHY, with a religious format focusing on Christian talk and teaching.
 WBEB-FM then became WBEB and to this day, continues on with its adult contemporary format.
 The Christian teaching and talk format is still in use today.

-After a TV station in South Carolina dropped use of the WFIL call letters, Salem reclaimed the historic call sign, and the call letters returned to WFIL on September 6, 1994.
+After a TV station in South Carolina was randomly assigned the calls, but decided not to use them when signing-on, Salem reclaimed the historic call sign, and the call letters returned to WFIL on September 6, 1994.